AaronRohrbacher/animalTracker/README.md

-# _Tap Room_
+# _Zoo Animal Tracker_

-#### _This application will track your zoo animals by name, age, number of caretakers, species, diet, current location, sex, and likes/dislikes._
+#### _This application will track your zoo animals by name, age, number of caretakers, species, diet, current location, sex, and likes/dislikes.
+Run a zoo from your very own home!_

 #### By _**Aaron Rohrbacher**_